Tuition and Fees

 Undergraduate students are eligible for various campus scholarship programs and other financial aid through the Office of Scholarships and Student Aid.
 Please refer to the Cost and Financial Aid page for the BSIS program.

-Prospective masters students should apply by December 11th to receive full consideration for financial aid.
+Prospective masters students should apply for admission by mid-December to receive full consideration for financial aid.
+Details of the application deadlines are on the UNC Graduate School’s page for specific degree programs.

 Need-based assistance is handled by the Office of Scholarships and Student Aid.
 Application is made by completing the FAFSA form and requesting that financial information be sent to UNC at Chapel Hill.
 For questions regarding need-based aid, please consult OSSA directly.